SSWConsulting/SSW.Rules.Content/rules/what-is-a-spec-review/rule.md

 created: 2023-01-23T05:28:14.548Z
 guid: 6cf6fbbc-84bb-413b-9529-8666fb1c8b5c
 ---
+You would never build a house without getting an architect to create a plan first.
 Usually, a specification process is done with the client before beginning work on a project.
-You would never build a house without getting an architect to create a plan first.

 <!--endintro-->

-As expected, it is not realistic to fully understand the complexity of a client's system, and give an accurate estimate after one brief meeting.
+As expected, it's not realistic to fully understand the complexity of a client's system, and give an accurate estimate after one brief meeting.
 For most business solutions, a few days are needed to obtain and document the requirements of the project’s stakeholders and, in turn, transform those ideas into a more detailed roadmap.

 ![Figure: You would never build a house without an architect](workers022.jpg)